VNAZZARENO/MMA707/README.md

 ## Introduction

-Delta hedging is a fundamental strategy in options trading aimed at minimizing the directional risk associated with price movements of the underlying asset.
-This repository, **MMA707**, provides an implementation of a delta-hedging scheme using the Black-Scholes model, augmented with volatility estimates from both GARCH models and VIX proxies.
-The objective is to simulate the performance of the hedging strategy under various rebalancing and rolling frequencies, accounting for transaction costs and other practical considerations.
+Delta hedging is a key strategy in options trading to reduce the risk from price changes in the underlying asset.
+This repository, **MMA707**, implements a delta-hedging approach using the Black-Scholes model, enhanced with volatility estimates from GARCH models and VIX proxies.
+The goal is to simulate how the hedging strategy performs with different rebalancing and rolling frequencies, while considering transaction costs and other real-world factors.

 ---